28th Annual Arkansas Children’s Award Dinner

 2008 Stanley Reed

-Stanley Reed is a third-generation cotton farmer from Marianna, Arkansas, whose belief in family values, faith and a proper education personify the standards on which the Ranch was founded.
-Reed served several terms as president of Arkansas Farm Bureau and is a founding member of the Brandon Burlsworth Foundation, an organization that develops and implements programs for needy and underprivileged children.
+Stanley Reed, a third-generation cotton farmer from Marianna, had strong beliefs in family values, faith and a proper education that personified the standards on which the Ranch was founded.
+Reed served several terms as president of Arkansas Farm Bureau and was a founding member of the Brandon Burlsworth Foundation, an organization that develops and implements programs for needy and underprivileged children.

 2007 Tommy May